ComposableFi/composable/book/src/ecosystem/the-composable-team.md

-The Composable Finance team is made up of individuals dedicated to realize seamless cross-chain user experience and a blockchain-agnostic future of DeFi.
+The Composable Finance team is made up of individuals dedicated to realizing seamless cross-chain user experience and a blockchain-agnostic future of DeFi.
 There are around 80 people on the Composable team; 40 developers, 12 on Product and QA, 8 on Growth and HR, and 18 on design, marketing and community.
 Select biographies on our core members are below.

 ## 0xbrainjar | Founder & CEO